Search the scriptures daily to see if what you’ve been told is true.

 Some history of Corinth would be beneficial to discuss because the heavy pagan /polytheistic/gnostic culture influenced the Corinthians that Paul taught and had to write to in order to reteach them.
 Paul states:” But I, brethren, could not address you as spiritual men, but as men of the flesh, as babes in Christ.
 I fed you with milk, not solid food; for you were not ready for it; and even yet you are not ready, for you are still of the flesh.
 For while there is jealousy and strife among you, are you not of the flesh, and behaving like ordinary men?
 For when one says, “I belong to Paul,” and another, “I belong to Apollos,” are you not merely men? “(1 Corinthians 3:1-4) Paul addressed the Corinthians out of order behavior regarding the misuse of the gifts and being surrounded (and participating with) by paganism and he clarifies about speaking in tongues and mentions tongues of angels.

-Many interpret tongues of angels as “a private prayer language” each believer has and then others view it as a hyperbolic statement much like when Paul stated “if I, or even an angel bring another gospel to you other than the one you’ve received let them be accursed.”
-Or another hyperbolic statement by Jesus Christ when He said “if your eye causes you to stumble, pluck it out.”
+Many interpret tongues of angels as “a private prayer language” each believer has and then others view it as a hyperbolic statement.
+Another example of a hyperbolic statement by Jesus Christ when He said “if your eye causes you to stumble, pluck it out.”
 Paul appears to be contrasting and his emphasis is on the greatest of all, which is to pursue agape.
 Paul is not stating he does speak in tongues of angels, nor is he implying there is or is not an angelic language.
 Paul is saying “if I did speak in tongues of angels.”

 A cursory look at scripture and when angels appeared to people we read they always spoke in intelligible languages to the people they appeared too.
 We do not read there were any linguistic barriers or interpretation needed when angels appeared.
 To assume such a thing would be a presupposition and exceeding the things which are written which we are told not to do.
 Reading Pauls correction to the Corinthians he uses conditional language as examples such as “if I pray in a tongue” not when I pray.